Robust Equilibria in Concurrent Games: Reduction to multidimensional mean-payoff objectives

 \section{Reduction to multidimensional mean-payoff objectives}

 We first show that the deviator game reduces the robustness problem to a winning strategy problem in multidimensional mean-payoff games.
-This can then be solved by requests to the polyhedron value problem of~\cite{BR15}, as we will show in this section.
+We then solve this by requests to the polyhedron value problem of~\cite{BR15}.